-Improvement of working methods of the Council does not end with the adoption of the revised Note 507.
-It is an open-ended, ongoing process of collective endeavours.
+Improvement of the working methods of the Council does not end with the adoption of the Notes by the President.
+It is an ongoing process and a collective endeavor.
 And while codification of best practices is a useful exercise, it is not an end in itself.
 What is most important is the implementation and actual practice of the Security Council.

-It is my hope that the revised Note 507 and this Handbook will be utilized as a friendly guide and an important basis for continuing to make further improvements in the working methods through the daily work of the Council, especially during the respective presidencies.
+It is our desire that this Handbook will be utilized as a friendly guide to, and hopefully a useful material for further improvement of, the working methods for all those who participate in or observe the activities of the Security Council.